virenAcharya/get-code/README.md

 The platform provides a collection of pre-built UI elements such as buttons, cards, forms, and layouts, allowing users to copy and integrate them into their own projects easily.

-Additionally, the project is designed with the vision of enabling users to upload and share their own UI components, creating a collaborative space for developers and designers.
+Additionally, the project is designed with the vision of enabling users to upload and share their own UI components, creating a collaborative space for developers and Designers.

 **Key Features:**